mherzog4/github.mherzog4/docs/projects/1: Web Development/Hackernews Webscraper/retrospective.md

 # Retrospective

-This was a fairly simple project that was a great way to crack into Python.
+I felt like this project was a great way to crack into Python.

-My software engineering bootcamp did not cover Python and I thought that the syntax read similiar to english.
+My software engineering bootcamp did not cover Python and I thought that the syntax read similar to english.

 I am going to add web scraping into more complex features.